waynodiablo/Oystercard/pills/clojure.md

 * a function to apply to each element in a sequence
 * a sequence of elements to have the function applied

+The `inc` function increments a number by one, and we can pass it as an *argument* to map. `map` will iterate over a collection passed as its second argument and apply the function passed as its second argument to each element in turn.

 ```clojure
 (def numbers
   [1 2 3 4 5 6 7 8 9 10])